Al-rimi/tomcat/README.md

 ## Usage

-> The `Editor Button` and `Status Bar` are only visible when the current project is detected as a Java EE project.
+> ℹ️ The `Editor Button` and `Status Bar` are only visible when the current project is detected as a Java EE project, following VScode [Editor Actions](https://code.visualstudio.com/api/ux-guidelines/editor-actions) and [Status Bar](https://code.visualstudio.com/api/ux-guidelines/status-bar) Guidelines.

 <details>
-<summary> How the extension detects a Java EE project</summary>
+<summary>When is a project considered a Java EE project? click to expand</summary>

 ```typescript
 public static isJavaEEProject(): boolean {